HewlettPackard/Anthos-on-SimpliVity/README.md

 ## Variables Needed

-### gkeadm Variables  (The GKEADM steps are deprecated, we will use a base gkeadm file and this ansible script will download GKEADM.
+### gkeadm Variables  (The GKEADM Run steps are deprecated, we will use a base gkeadm file and this ansible script will download GKEADM.
 User may not have GKEADM at this point)

 `gkeadm` requires a yaml file defining the parameters for the admin workstation.
 To initialize the file:

 * Run `gkeadm create config` to accept the default filename (admin-ws-config.yaml) and path (current dir).
 * Run `gkeadm create config --config 'path/filename.yaml'` to specifiy custom path and filename.
 This file should be located in the `inventory/group_vars/all directory`

 The resulting yaml file will look similar to this but all fields will be empty.

 You can also use an existing file and edit as needed.

 These can be customized by editing the file `inventory/group_vars/all/admin-ws-config.yml` see sample below.